nhaar/Waddle-Forever/guide/GUIDE.md

 > [!WARNING]
 > You can only have one client open at a time

+> > [!WARNING]
+> LINUX USERS: The client does not currently work for Linux.
+The server does.
+See How to play in Browser or Flash Projector to use the server.

 # Logging In

 You don't create accounts, all you need to do is to login with the name you want.
 You can use any password, it will always work.